hoffsupes/Triangulation-Matting/README.md

     To test everything, all features

 2. `make video_matte-test`:
-    To test video Matting
+    To test video matting

 3. `make video-test`:
     To test video reading and writing

 4. `make matte-test`:
-    To test video reading writig
+    To test video reading writing

 There are tests for other capabilities, (please use a shell to do this or look into installing one first) to use them please type make, press space and press tab to see all options available.